syed-hamza/hungry_geese/README.md

 The last day of the compettition was memorable, I submitted all the kernels for the day and quickly left for bed.
 The next day I attended the earlier postponed JEE Main examination.
 Finally, thanks to our Education Minister for the decision to postpone the JEE Main for one whole month due to Pandemic.

 ### About me
-I am and 18 year old Deep Learning enthusiast, I passed 12th Standard (CBSE) on July, 2021 with Agregate 96 %(with 99% in Computer and 96% in Mathematics).
+I am and 18 year old Deep Learning enthusiast, I passed 12th Standard (CBSE) on July, 2021 with Agregate 96%.
 I'm extremely happy to figure in a list of Medal winners in Hungry Geese.
 Earlier, I had a Silver Medal (rank 79/2097) from a Healthcare problem (OSIC Pulmonary Fibrosis Progression) in Kaggle.
 This win helped me to reach the title of "Kaggle Competition Expert"!